sitepoint-editors/awesome-symfony/README.md

  * [KnpMarkdownBundle](https://github.com/KnpLabs/KnpMarkdownBundle) - Wrapper for PHP markdown.
  * [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) - Easily create PDF and images by converting html using webkit.
  * [LiipUrlAutoConverterBundle](https://github.com/liip/LiipUrlAutoConverterBundle) - Add a Twig Extension for templates with a new filter for automatically converting urls and emails in a string to html links.
+ * [marshaller-bundle](https://github.com/gnugat/marshaller-bundle) - A PHP library that converts from one format to another.
  * [metrics](https://github.com/beberlei/metrics) - Simple library that abstracts different metrics collectors.
  * [MhorMediaInfoBundle](https://github.com/mhor/MhorMediaInfoBundle) - Integrates php-mediainfo library into the Symfony2 full-stack framework.
  * [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) - Mobile_Detect is a lightweight PHP class for detecting mobile devices (including tablets).